Scalar functions:

 Consider the Employees table below.

-Scalar user defined functions can be used in the Select clause
+Scalar user defined functions can be used in the Select clause as shown below.

 Select Name, DateOfBirth, dbo.Age(DateOfBirth) as Age from tblEmployees